pikvm/pikvm/docs/flashing_os.md

     <img src="RPi-imager5.jpg" width="400" />

+7. Refuse customization options.

+    !!! warning

+        The customization is designed for Raspberry OS and will not work in PiKVM OS.
+        If you apply any custom settings, this will cause the image to malfunction.

+        PiKVM OS has its [own settings mechanism](on_boot_config.md), please use it after the flashing if you need to configure Wi-Fi or something similar.

+    <img src="RPi-imager6.jpg" width="400" />

-7. Wait for the process to finish.
+8. Wait for the process to finish.
 Get yourself a coffee or do some stretching :)
     The process may hang at 99% for a long time, this is okay, just wait for it to complete.

-    <img src="RPi-imager6.jpg" width="400" />
+    <img src="RPi-imager7.jpg" width="400" />

-8. Remove the memory card after successful completion.
+9. Remove the memory card after successful completion.
 If an error occurs during flashing or booting PiKVM, repeat the process.
     If the error persists, use a different memory card.

-    <img src="RPi-imager7.jpg" width="400" />